Student Projects

 • project update emails

-2023 Tentative Timeline
+2024 Tentative Timeline

-In addition to periodic “lab meeting” style project updates, program faculty will regularly check-in with groups to assess progress and group dynamics.
-Our goal is for student groups to make satisfactory progress throughout the term, and meet the mentor's expectations.
+In addition to periodic “lab meeting” style project updates, program faculty will regularly check in with groups to assess progress and group dynamics.
+Our goal is for student groups to make satisfactory progress throughout the term, and to meet the mentor's expectations.
 However, we may be limited in our ability to fully assess progress.
 We recommend a program faculty member participate in the first mentor/student meeting to facilitate understanding of the project goals, scope, and expectations.
 We also encourage mentors to communicate with program faculty if needed.

 Tentative timeline for group projects: